sourcehut-mirrors/chawan/doc/troubleshooting.md

 ## It crashes?

 Please open a ticket that describes how to reproduce the crash.
-Don't forget to include a stack trace - that's the text (typically a line or two) you see after your buffer disappeared.
+Don't forget to include the error message you see after your buffer disappeared.

-If you don't see a stack trace, try:
+If you don't see an error message, try:
 `cha example.org -o start.console-buffer=false 2>err.log`.
 Then check the
 contents of `err.log` after the crash.

-If you *still* don't see a stack trace, no problem, just report that you couldn't get a stack trace.
+If you *still* don't see an error message, no problem, just report that you couldn't get an error message.

 ## I can't select/copy text with my mouse?